 Freight rail in Illinois represents a significant portion of the total freight value in the state.
-Estimates from 2014 indicate that all rail freight accounts for more than \$1.6 trillion in value, more than half of all freight value transported in the state.8 Illinois has the second-largest U.S. rail system in available track mileage behind Texas.
-In total, the Illinois rail network has a total of 45 railroads designated for freight rail transport.
-These include all seven Class I railroads available in the U.S., three regional lines, 26 short lines, and nine terminal carriers.
-Altogether, these rail lines provide nearly 10,000 miles of track available to users within the state.
+Estimates from 2014 indicate that all rail freight accounts for more than \$1.6 trillion in value, more than half of all freight value transported in the state.
+65 Illinois has the second-largest U.S. rail system in available track mileage behind Texas.
+In total, the Illinois rail network has a total of 52 railroads designated for freight rail transport.
+These include all seven Class I railroads available in the U.S., four regional lines, and 41 short lines.
+Altogether, these rail lines provide 9,521 miles of track available to users within the state.
 This extensive and diverse network of railroads allow for Illinois freight rail to facilitate a great deal of cargo movement both within the state and nationwide.

 The freight rail network in Illinois is largely concentrated around the state's northeast region.
 In fact, the 2017 Illinois State Freight Plan identifies the region as the leading domestic hub for the entire United States' rail system.
-Estimates show that 25 percent of all U.S. domestic rail traffic and 44 percent of all U.S. domestic intermodal cargo units pass through Chicago alone.9 This activity generates more than \$158 million in economic impacts per year to the Chicago region specifically.10 In addition to the Chicago area, the East St. Louis metropolitan area serves as an important rail center for the state.
+Estimates show that 25 percent of all U.S. domestic rail traffic and 44 percent of all U.S. domestic intermodal cargo units pass through Chicago alone.
+66 This activity generates more than \$158 million in economic impacts per year to the Chicago region specifically.
+67 In addition to the Chicago area, the East St. Louis metropolitan area serves as an important rail center for the state.
 The associated counties in the area, St. Clair and Madison, have an estimated intermodal throughput of approximately 3.1 million tons.
 Figure 5.6 illustrates the Illinois railroad network and depicts some of the major rail operators in the state.